csesoc/constitution/README.md

         2.4.1 The duration of associate memership shall be until the expiration of their enrollment in that course.
         2.4.2 The duration of associate memership for students paying the club memership fee shall be until the end of the calendar year.
     2.5 Notwithstanding sections 2.3.1 and 2.4.1, memership shall be terminated when:
-        2.5.1 The member dies;
+        2.5.1 The memer dies;
-        2.5.2 The member notifies the executive in writing to request their memership be terminated; or 2.5.3 Their memership is terminated under section 2.7.
+        2.5.2 The memer notifies the executive in writing to request their memership be terminated; or 2.5.3 Their memership is terminated under section 2.7.
     2.6 The society shall comply with the Anti-Discrimination Act (1977) in all of its activities or procedures, including the granting of society memership.
-    2.7 A member of the society may have their memership terminated after the following procedure is followed:
+    2.7 A memer of the society may have their memership terminated after the following procedure is followed:
         2.7.1 A motion is carried by the Executive, or the Executive is petitioned by fifteen (15) memers to instigate impeachment proceedings;
-        2.7.2 The memers of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2; 2.7.3 The member concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting; 2.7.4 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
+        2.7.2 The memers of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2; 2.7.3 The memer concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting; 2.7.4 The memer concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
         2.7.5 The motion is carried by the Extraordinary General Meeting.
-    2.8 Any member of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.
+    2.8 Any memer of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.

 # 3 EXECUTIVE